Ryanluoxu/Java-Interview-Question/README.md

     - For checked exception.

 #### 7. Difference between checked and unchecked exception.
+- Checked exceptions:  the classes that extend Throwable class except RuntimeException and Error.
+They are being *checked at compile time*.
+- Unchecked exceptions: the classes that extend RuntimeException.
+They are being *checked at runtime*.

 #### 8. What is the purpose of throw keyword?